ArcadeHustle/WatermelonPapriumDump/README.md

 The Datenmeister serves as the central piece of technology driving the Paprium cart.
 The only problem is, that it does not exist, at all.
 In reality, it is just handful of common components.<br>

-### DT128M16VA1LT components related to data storage, and game logic.
+### DT128M16VA1LT parts related to data storage, and game logic.
-Several components of ficticious "DT128M16VA1LT" in the Paprium cart are actually known components that are succeptable to known weaknesses, and potential attacks.
+The actual technology in the ficticious "DT128M16VA1LT" from the Paprium cart is made up of known ICs that are succeptable to known weaknesses, and potential attacks.
 Being beneath black goop does not at all make the chips impervious to attack.<br>

 #### Intel® MAX 10 FPGAs
 Altera 10M02SCU169C8G FPGA (UBGA169)<br>